Two Causally Related Needles in a Video Haystack: Additional Experiments

 \section{Additional Experiments}

-In this section, we provide a deeper analysis of several aspects: (1) the influence of the distance between cause and effect events; (2) textual grounding versus visual grounding; (3) the uniqueness of answers to Part 2 questions; and (4) non-stacked versus stacked image input settings.
+In this section, we provide a deeper analysis of several aspects: (1) the influence of the distance between cause and effect events; (2) textual grounding versus visual grounding; (3) the uniqueness of answers to Part 2 questions; (4) existence of counterfactual answers in ID 2-needle questions; and (5) non-stacked versus stacked image input settings.

 \paragraph{The Influence of Needle Distance.}

 Fig.~\ref{fig:per_distance}~(b) in Sec.~\ref{sec:main_results} shows that the 2-needle visual grounding performance decreases as the distance between the cause and effect events increases, based on evaluations with two proprietary models.
 Here, we provide additional results in Fig. \ref{fig:per_dis_for_rev}.
 These results indicate that needle distance significantly impacts model performance in multi-needle questions.